Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Result

+In the transition from Easy ($<$1500 LOC) to Medium (1500$-$4000 LOC) repositories, we observe a steep decline in performance.
+The overall average SM score drops from 32.66\% to 25.08\%, with competitive models like GPT-5.4 plummeting from 34.60\% to 21.90\%.
+To understand this degradation, we analyze the structural characteristics of these repositories.
+Our data reveal that while Easy tasks are predominantly flat, single-file scripts (averaging 1.62 files), Medium tasks demand multi-file, cross-directory modularization (averaging 2.33 files and 1.14 subdirectories).
+This structural leap appears to force the agent to handle complex relative imports and cross-file state management.
+The sharp drop in scores suggests that current LLMs struggle significantly when transitioning from localized coding to repository-level architectural planning.

+Surprisingly, as the LOC scales into the Hard category ($>$4000 LOC), the average SM score rebounds to 28.87\%.
+To unpack this counterintuitive phenomenon, we investigate the contextual richness associated with massive repositories.
+A quantitative analysis of our dataset reveals that the scale of a project strongly correlates with the comprehensiveness of its documentation: the average length of the \texttt{README} in Hard tasks (11,728 characters) is nearly three times that of Easy tasks (4,501 characters).
+In our intent-driven, 0-to-1 generation setting, this meticulously structured documentation provides a highly unambiguous specification.
+We hypothesize that this ``specification dividend'' significantly offsets the raw implementation difficulty.
+While agents likely still struggle to perfectly architect the underlying logic of massive systems, the exceptionally rich and explicit documentation may enable them to more accurately extract and mirror the expected CLI command schemas, thereby achieving a higher SM score.

-\subsection{RQ3: Agent Cost and Generation Efficiency}
+\subsection{RQ3: Agent cost and generation Efficiency}

 To answer RQ3, we analyze the cost-effectiveness of different LLMs by plotting their Semantic Match Scores against their total token consumption, as shown in Figure~\ref{fig:cost_tradeoff}.
 The dashed lines represent the average score and token usage, dividing the performance space into four quadrants.
 Ideally, a highly capable agent should fall into the top-left quadrant, achieving above-average scores with below-average token costs.

 Across both frameworks, GPT-5.4 and GLM-5 consistently demonstrate this optimal behavior.
-They achieve highly competitive semantic scores while maintaining a minimal token footprint.
-This suggests that these models possess strong zero-shot reasoning capabilities and can generate accurate CLI schemas without relying on extensive, token-heavy trial-and-error loops.
-Similarly, Kimi-k2.5 emerges as a standout performer, particularly in the Mini-SWE-Agent framework (Figure~\ref{fig:cost_tradeoff} (b)), where it dominates the top-left quadrant by achieving the highest overall score with remarkably low token consumption.
+GPT-5.4, in particular, emerges as a highly efficient engine.
+In the Mini-SWE-Agent framework, it achieves an average SM score of 31.82\% while requiring only 2.33 interaction steps and consuming less than 21K tokens per task (costing a mere \$0.09).
+This suggests that GPT-5.4 possesses strong zero-shot reasoning capabilities, generating accurate CLI schemas without relying on extensive, token-heavy trial-and-error loops.
+Similarly, Kimi-k2.5 stands out as the overall best performer.
+It achieves the highest SM score (51.16\%) with a moderate token footprint (roughly 375.8K tokens and 49.38 steps) in the Mini-SWE-Agent framework, effectively dominating the top-left quadrant.